-Farrah Abraham Covers Up As She Grabs McDonalds In NYC
+Farrah Abraham Covers Up As She Grabs McDonald’s In NYC

 According to a Sept.
 8 report by Daily Mail, Farrah Abraham stepped out in Manhattan on Friday wearing more clothes than fans have seen her in over the past week.

 Abraham donned a light grey t-shirt that read “Phenomenal Woman” on the front, and black leggings with cutout patterns down the sides.
-She wore natural-looking makeup, and parted her hair to the side, wearing it in loose and straight.
+She wore natural-looking makeup, and parted her hair to the side, wearing it loose and straight.
 Abraham sported white nail polish and slung a tan purse over her shoulder.
 The former reality TV star completed the comfy and casual ensemble by wearing furry slides on her feet.

-Farrah Abraham reportedly stopped along her way in NYC to grab some McDonalds take out, and even flagged down a police officer to ask him for directions.
+Farrah Abraham reportedly stopped along her way in NYC to grab some McDonald’s take out and even flagged down a police officer to ask him for directions.

 It seems that the ex-Teen Mom star may have been loading up on the fast food in an effort to take in more fats and calories as she’s training for a boxing match in November.

-“I’ve had to eat more fats and more food,’ she said.
-‘I’ve gained 50 percent more muscle,” Abraham recently told OK!
+“I’ve had to eat more fats and more food,” she said.
+“I’ve gained 50 percent more muscle,” Abraham recently told OK!
 Magazine.
 Farrah is scheduled to fight former Flavor Of Love star, Nicole “Hoopz” Alexander in a celebrity charity match at the Showboat Hotel in Atlantic City on November 10.

 As previously reported by the Inquisitr, Farrah Abraham recently took a vacation to Costa Rica with her daughter, Sophia, and some friends.
 During the trip, Farrah posted some racy photos and videos to her Instagram account.